camillebalima/XMLDemo/CitiesXLSX/README.md

    * The macro will play it back as many times as you want.
    * VBA Macros save time as they automate repetitive tasks.

-   * First I have to show the developer option with the following instruction (Only the first time)
+   * First, I have to show the developer option with the following instruction (Only the first time)
    * On the File tab, go to Options > Customize Ribbon.
    * Under Customize the Ribbon and under Main Tabs, select the Developer check box.